Mario Götze: 2013–14 season

 On 11 August 2013, Götze made his Bayern Munich debut, coming on as a substitute for Mitchell Weiser in the 60th minute.
 Götze netted two goals to help Bayern get a 4–1 win against Hungarian champions Győri ETO in a friendly match.

 He made his league debut for the club in a Bundesliga home match against 1.
 FC Nürnberg on 24 August, which Bayern won 2–0.
 On 19 October, Götze came on as a substitute and made two assists to help Bayern from a one-goal deficit to get a 4–1 win against 1.
 FSV Mainz 05.

 On 23 October, Götze scored his first competitive goal for Bayern in a 5–0 Champions League group stage win over Viktoria Plzeň at the Allianz Arena.
 He also assisted Bastian Schweinsteiger in the game.
 On 26 October 2013, Götze came on as a substitute for Toni Kroos in the 25th minute and scored his first Bundesliga goal for Bayern Munich with a header in a 3–2 win against Hertha BSC.
 On 2 November, he made his return to starting line-up in a 2–1 away win for Bayern against TSG 1899 Hoffenheim.

 On 23 November, Götze came off the bench and scored the first goal of a 3–0 away victory over former club Borussia Dortmund.
 He did not celebrate the goal out of respect to Dortmund.
 In the team's next fixture against CSKA Moscow, Götze scored the second goal of 3–1 away win in the 2013–14 UEFA Champions League group stage.

 On 7 December, Götze helped Bayern by netting a goal in the closing minute, as well as assisting Thomas Müller, in a dominant 7–0 away victory over Werder Bremen.
+Three days later, on 10 December, he'd score a goal against Manchester City in the UCL group phase, making it 2–0 in the 12th minute.
 On 17 December, Götze scored a long-range goal in the 47th minute against the AFC champion Guangzhou Evergrande, helping Bayern win 3–0 and advance to 2013 FIFA Club World Cup Final, where he came on as an 80th-minute substitute.
 Bayern won the match 2–0.

 On 24 January 2014, Götze started as a "false 9" and scored his first goal in the second half of the season against Borussia Mönchengladbach, a 2–0 Bayern victory.
 On 25 March, he scored in a 3–1 win over Hertha BSC as Bayern were confirmed as Bundesliga champions.
 On 3 May 2014, he scored a brace and assisted two in their 4–1 away win against Hamburger SV.
 On 17 May, he played the full 120 minute match against former club Borussia Dortmund in 2014 DFB-Pokal Final.
 Bayern won 2–0 in extra time to win their second major title in the season.
 Götze's debut season with Bayern has yielded a mixture of success and frustration, scoring 15 goals.